Engee documentation

 Details

-Torque at the driven pinion, , at which the efficiency is normalised depending on the load.
+Torque on the driven gear, , at which the efficiency is normalized depending on the load.

 Dependencies

-To use this parameter, set Friction model to `Load-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Load-dependent efficiency.

 Units